 I always saw people farming and thriving.
 The animals.
 The crops.
 Farms are so wonderful and beautiful.

 Alright, I am going to do it.
 Start a farm.
+Learn to homestead.
 Easy enough right?
 Get some animals.
 Build some barns.
 Grow a few things.

 Well, my parents always told me that everything has a price.
 What they didn’t tell me was how freaking expensive that price was.